Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 than the prevalent WIMP, control-panel metaphor based approach.
 EngageUI apps get all or most of their input from the keyboard.

-EngageIDE is a literate IDE for developing EngageUI apps.
+EngageIDE is a literate IDE for developing EngageUI based apps.
 Instead of using Latex to document the code inline
 and having a program to extract the documentation from the code,
-as in Prof. Donald Knuth origional proposal of Lietrate Programming,
+as in Prof. Donald Knuth's origional proposal of Literate Programming,
 EngageIDE has a very efficient way of folding code.
 The code is documented inline using C comment blocks
 and these comment blocks are folded down to single lines